-UNIVAC claims that VS/9 provides nearly all the functions of IBM's OS/VS2 Release 2 at a substantially lower cost in hardware overhead.
-VS/9 can execute in a minimum of 262K bytes of main memory, although UNIVAC estimates that most VS/9 systems will operate with from 393K to 524K bytes of memory.
+UNISERVO 12 MAGNETIC TAPE UNIT: A mediumspeed tape drive that reads and records data on standard $\frac{1}{2}$ -inch tape in IBM-compatible phase-encoded or NRZI format.
+Available in both 9-track and 7-track versions.
+Tape speed is 42.7 inches per second, forward or backward.
+The standard 9-track version has a recording density of 1600 ➤ UNIVAC claims that VS/9 provides nearly all the functions of IBM's MVS at a substantially lower cost in hardware overhead.
+VS/9 can execute in a minimum of 262K bytes of main memory, although UNIVAC states that most VS/9 systems are much larger.
 Resident supervisor sizes are estimated at 18 4096-byte pages (72K bytes) for batch operation and 22 to 24 4096-byte pages (88 to 92K bytes) for batch and interactive execution.

-UNIVAC acquired the VMOS operating system with the takeover of the RCA customer base in January 1972.
+UNIVAC acquired the VMOS operating system, VS/9's predecessor, with the takeover of the RCA customer base in January 1972.
 VMOS is an outgrowth of the original Time-Sharing Operating System (TSOS) released for the RCA Spectra 70/46 in 1967 and for the Spectra 70/61 two years later.
-With the announcement of the RCA Series computers in 1970, the name was changed from TSOS to Virtual Memory Operating System to add a new filip to RCA's marketing campaign-since RCA's product line included virtual memory capabilities that were not yet available for the IBM System/370 computers.
+With the announcement of the RCA Series computers in 1970, the name was changed from TSOS to Virtual Memory Operating System to add a new fillip to RCA's marketing campaign-since RCA's product line included virtual memory capabilities that were not yet available for the IBM System/370 computers.
 Since the demise of the RCA computer operation, UNIVAC states that along with maintaining the operating system for current VMOS users, it has enhanced the system's reliability, added new recovery techniques, tuned the scheduling algorithm, and improved its memory management facilities.